 With the tools at our disposal, we have a good set of utilities which we can use to verify BookKeeper correctness.
 To ensure an ongoing high quality of code, we use precommit and postcommit testing.

-For precommit testing, BookKeeper uses Jenkins and Travis CI, hooked up to Github, to ensure that pull requests meet a certain quality bar.
+For precommit testing, BookKeeper uses GitHub Actions to ensure that pull requests meet a certain quality bar.
 These precommits verify correctness via unit/integration tests.

 In case of failures, you can re-run failing checks commenting